qdrant/landing_page/qdrant-landing/content/solutions/text-search.md

 weight: 10
 short_description: |
     The neural search uses **semantic embeddings** instead of keywords and works best with short texts.
-    With Qdrant and a pre-trained neural network, you can build and deploy semantic neural search on your data in minutes.
+    With Qdrant, you can build and deploy semantic neural search on your data in minutes.
     Check out our [demo](https://qdrant.to/semantic-search-demo)!
 sitemapExclude: True
 ---